Members are at the heart of the BMA. Our elected members, supported by expert staff, play an important part in all our work.

 - BMA rep business cards: branded business cards for BMA representatives

-- BMA library: library business card for all branches of practice
+- BMA Library and archive: library business card for all branches of practice

 - BMA rep lanyard: 3-point break or retractable lanyards for BMA representatives